 1. You don’t have to join a tour to snorkel in Okinawa

 Unlike other islands where you have to travel out to some middle part of the sea to snorkel, fishes are in abundance in Okinawa.
-You can see large number and great variety of fishes just off the shore or cape.
+You can see a large number and great variety of fishes just off the shore or cape.
 We snorkeled in three places in mainland Okinawa without joining a tour.
 The best site we’ve snorkeled in was at Kouri Island.
 Here’s the exact spot – see map location.

 View this post on Instagram